NURS FPX 9904 Assessment 2 Project Summary Report

 Healthcare System Benefits

-In terms of the healthcare system as a whole, the results of good practices like proper SDB screening and treatment are very positive.
+The results of good practices like proper SDB screening and treatment are very positive in terms of the healthcare system as a whole.
 Due to neglected SDB, the patient spent less time in the hospital and emergency room, which lowered the use of services and costs (Benjafield et al., 2019; Shan et al., 2021).

 Following the theoretical framework, evidence-based nursing practice means that nurses, as the first line of care, should support population-level screening guidelines and work together more closely with other members of the CIN to help put evidence-based practices into place in line with the PCPCC agenda.